NET-Training-6/.NET-Trainng-Bishnu/README.md

 ```
 (For first time, authorize popup may appear)

 # Assignments
 1. Add new random image in your cloned repo and publish that to remote github.

-## Will be adding more assignments here...
+1. Find if user supplied number is multiple of 3 and 5
+1. Ask user to enter height and weight in metric unit and calculate BMI index for that user.